kurodaSensei/kurodaSensei/README.md

 I'm an all-around technology enthusiast web developer interested in leading teams and creating web applications that help other people grow or simply make an aspect of their lives easier.

-Currently, I'm in Bogota and I'm part of the CDI Interactive team to develop the best web solutions for people.
+Currently, I'm in Bogota and I'm open to collaborate in any project.